eliegoudout/paramclasses/README.md

 It is possible to inherit from a mix of _paramclasses_ and non-_paramclasses_, with the two following limitations.

 1. Because `type(ParamClass)` is a subclass of `ABCMeta`, non-_paramclass_ bases must be either vanilla classes or abstract classes.
 2. Behaviour is not guaranteed for non-_paramclass_ bases with an `IMPL`-named attribute -- _see [Subclassing API](#3-subclassing-api-)_.
+3. Until [#28](https://github.com/eliegoudout/paramclasses/issues/28) is fixed, one should manually ensure that MRO does not prioritize any non-paramclass before all paramclasses.

 <sup>Back to [Table of Contents](#readme)👆</sup>